diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 		-->
 	</plugin>

-3. Make sure the scala compiler is set to version 2.11 in the projects' properties

-4. Sometimes the scala folders need to be added as source folders manually; right click on the project go to Build Path > Configure Build Path, then choose "Java Build Path" on the left menu and tab "Source", click "Add Folder" and select the missing folders `src/main/scala` and `src/test/scala`.
+7. Sometimes the Scala folders need to be added as source folders manually; right click on the project go to Build Path > Configure Build Path, then choose "Java Build Path" on the left menu and tab "Source", click "Add Folder" and select the missing folders `src/main/scala` and `src/test/scala`.

+### Examine `ShopProfiles`

+Finally, we are able to look at the `ShopProfiles` view.
+Press `CTRL-T` and start to enter `ShopProfile` and you should be able to select `ShopProfiles.scala`.
+The file looks like this:

 ## Exploring the Test Framework